How to Setup a Norse Pagan Altar ( Complete list of supplies needed )

 Runes are very old and date back to 150 AD.
 They are a popular form of divination.

 Many Norse pagans like to keep a set of runes on their altar.
 Runes come in many forms.
-They can be made of crystals, wood or you can make your own on paper.
+You can also make your own runes.
+If you are on a budget simply use a marker on heavy card stock.
+You can also purchase small rounds of wood and paint a rune symbol on each one.

 Chalice